gbif/hp-sanbi/_posts/2023-22-08-DNA-Barcode-data-course.md

 You may like to start observing Bombus, Vicia, and Crocus around you using the [iNaturalist app](https://www.inaturalist.org/)
 You can also upload photo observations from your desktop.
 Observations from anywhere in Cape Town can be added until the end of the course.
 There will be three prizes: for the most observations made, for the highest number of species observed, and for the highest number of identifications made.

+# Recommended preparation
+The course will include a practical part where you will design a research project and its data elements.
+This project and its “data journey” will be on a plant-pollinator system.
+To prepare for this part, please read the following.
+Skip if you are working on pollinators yourself already.